cjgb/datanalytics/content/posts/2013-02-25-estadisticas-oficiales-alternativas.md

 Por eso traigo a estas páginas la mención a [_Shadow Government Statistics_](http://www.shadowstats.com/), un portal que proporciona medidas alternativas de las principales magnitudes macroeconómicas (de los EE.UU.).
 Su autor, Walter J. Williams, ilustra así de descriptivamente su desencanto con las cifras oficiales:

-<blockquote>One of my early clients was a large manufacturer of commercial airplanes, who had developed an econometric model for predicting revenue passenger miles.
+>One of my early clients was a large manufacturer of commercial airplanes, who had developed an econometric model for predicting revenue passenger miles.
 The level of revenue passenger miles was their primary sales forecasting tool, and the model was heavily dependent on the GNP (now GDP) as reported by the Department of Commerce.
 Suddenly, their model stopped working, and they asked me if I could fix it.
-I realized the GNP numbers were faulty, corrected them for my client (official reporting was similarly revised a couple of years later) and the model worked again, at least for a while, until GNP methodological changes eventually made the underlying data worthless.</blockquote>
+I realized the GNP numbers were faulty, corrected them for my client (official reporting was similarly revised a couple of years later) and the model worked again, at least for a while, until GNP methodological changes eventually made the underlying data worthless.

 Por ejemplo, en SGS, las [cifras del desempleo](http://www.shadowstats.com/alternate_data/unemployment-charts) se muestran así: